iamedcarl/donut-runner/README.md

 (Work in progress) A leader board will keep track of high scores.
 You will be permanently etched into Donut Runner history or strive to beat your friend's high score.

+### Work In Progress

+- Scoring
+- Optimize obstacle characters to come out at proper intervals
+- Increase difficulty the longer player survives

 #### Legal

 This game was made for educational purposes only.
 All art, images, and music assets are credited to Konami, Fox Network, and Matt Groening.